Tenable Nessus Scanner Hardware Requirements

 Tenable Nessus can be installed on a virtual machine that meets the same requirements.
 If your virtual machine is using Network Address Translation (NAT) to reach the network, many of the Tenable Nessus vulnerability checks, host enumeration, and operating system identification are negatively affected.

 Note: Only one virtualized Tenable Nessus scanner can be run on any physical host.
 Tenable Nessus relies on low-level network operations and requires full access to the host's network interface controller (NIC).
-In a virtualization environment (e.g., Hyper-V, Docker), this can cause incorrect scanner behavior, or host instability, if more than one virtualized Tenable Nessus scanner attempts to share a single physical NIC.
+In a virtualization environment (for example, Hyper-V, Docker), this can cause incorrect scanner behavior, or host instability, if more than one virtualized Tenable Nessus scanner attempts to share a single physical NIC.